NASA-Planetary-Science/rss_ringoccs/README.md

 processing scripts, as well as instructions to enable users to construct their own batch end-to-end scripts.

+## Citing rss_ringoccs
+If you use rss_ringoccs as the basis of a publication, please consider citing rss_ringoccs using the DOI:10.5281/zenodo.2548947

-## Getting Help
+# Getting Help
 If you have trouble with installation or execution of the rss_ringoccs package, we encourage you to post a issue to https://github.com/NASA-Planetary-Science/rss_ringoccs/issues.
 We will attempt to respond promptly, and ther users will benefit.
 Alternatively, you can write email directly to Richard French: rfrench_at_wellesley.edu.

-## Citing rss_ringoccs
-If you use rss_ringoccs as the basis of a publication, please consider citing rss_ringoccs using the DOI:10.5281/zenodo.2548947

-## Version History
+# Version History

 | Version     | Date                  |
 |-------------|-----------------------|